duckietown/duckietown-lx/README.md

 ## What next?

-You will find the following set of instructions in every individual exercise directory in this repository.
-This workflow will allow you to build and test your code, run solutions in simulation and on the robot, and submit your work to the [challenges server](https://challenges.duckietown.org/) to evaluate the performance.
+You will find the following set of instructions in every individual directory in this repository.
+This workflow will allow you to build and test your code, run solutions in simulation and on the [Duckiebot](https://get.duckietown.com/collections/dt-robots/products/duckiebot-db21?variant=41543707099311), and submit your work to the challenges server to evaluate it against other developers.

 # Instructions

-**NOTE:** All commands below are intended to be executed from the root directory of a single exercise (i.e., the `braitenberg` directory).
+**NOTE:** All commands below are intended to be executed from the root directory of a single exercise (e.g., the `braitenberg` directory).

-## 1. Make sure your exercise is up-to-date
+## 1. Make sure your folder is up-to-date

-Update your exercise definition and instructions,
+Update your folder definition and instructions,

     git pull upstream mooc2022